 Antithymocyte globulin, cyclosporine Off-label use for low-risk and hypocellular MDS in Canada, Europe, Japan, Nordic countries, and the United States.
 Azacitidine (Vidaza®) Approved for treatment of higher-risk MDS in Europe, Nordic countries, and the United States.
-Decitabine (Dacogen®) Approved for treatment of IPSS higher-risk or low-risk MDS with thrombocytopenia or neutropenia in the United States.
-Lenalidomide (Revlimid®) Approved for treatment of low-risk MDS with del(5q) in the United States.
-Available in Canada for use through a special access program only.
+Decitabine (Dacogen [®]) Approved for treatment of IPSS higher-risk or low-risk MDS with thrombocytopenia or neutropenia in the United States.
+Lenalidomide (Revlimid [®]) Approved for treatment of low-risk MDS with del(5q) in the United States and Canada.